BoboyeOkeya/PEM_Fuel_Cell_Voltage_Control/SMC/README.md

-## The Scilab/Xcos Simulation  How to Use them
+## The Simulation Files & How to Use them

 The computer simulation of the control systems mentioned above are contained in the repo.
 The description of the files and how to use them are described below: